szquchen/pippes/README.md

 # PIP PES
-A collection of Permutationally Invariant Polynomial Potential Energy Surfaces written in Fortran and interfaced with i-PI, unless indicated as (to be done).
+A collection of Permutationally Invariant Polynomial Potential Energy Surfaces written in Fortran and interfaced with i-PI, unless indicated as "standalone" (which can be found in the folder `standalone`.
 This collection will be regularly expanded and updated.
 Virtually all are at the CCSD(T) level and for single gas-phase molecules, unless stated explicitly.

 ## Installation
 (1) Install i-PI and set up the `IPI_ROOT` environment variable by running the `env.sh` script in i-PI.